AWildDevAppears/structure-docs/css/README.md

   }
 ```

-Of course, make sure your comment isn't half baked and half arsed like mine.
+Of course, make sure your comment isn't half-baked and half arsed like mine.

 ### Mixins vs Placeholders